glyspy/Mouse-Brain-Protein-Database/README.md

 The database was hosted in MongoDB, which a no-SQL database.
 Data were manipulated using python programming language and the `pymongo` library for a seemless updating of the database.

-Collaborative project with: @Marintina, @eleni-pan
+Collaborative project with: Izabella Gogaeva, [Eleni Panagiotopoulou](https://github.com/eleni-pan), and [Marintina Stamati](https://github.com/Marintina).